New & Used MINI Countryman: In Depth

 GET A FREE PRICE QUOTE

-The Countryman is the largest model in the MINI lineup, but it’s still one of the smallest crossovers on the market.
-It competes with the Nissan Juke and the Buick Encore, but some may want to check out the Audi A3, which is due for a replacement next year.
+The Countryman is the largest model in the MINI range, but it’s still one of the smallest crossovers on the market.
+It competes with the Nissan Juke and the Buick Encore, but some may want to look at the Audi A3, which is slated for replacement next year.

 For more details, including options, prices, and specifications, check out our full review of the 2013 MINI Countryman.